This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 I personally like mine crunchy on the edges and softer/chewier in the middle.
 It’s the best of both worlds.
 But when I’m making these at home I always bake some a little longer to make them crunchier, as that’s how my Mum prefers them.
 And it earns me daughter brownie points.

 If you like them soft, then aim to slightly under-bake them.
 If you like them crunchy on the edges and chewy in the middle, bake them until the edges are starting to go golden brown.
 If you like them crunchy, then bake until the edges are golden brown, and then leave the cookies to cool completely on the baking tray – this will help crisp them up even more.

 Once you store the biscuits in an airtight container they will begin to soften slightly and the crunchy edges will become chewier.

-How Long Do Gluten Free Anzac Biscuits Keep For?
+How Long Do They Keep For?

-Well this is actually a tricky one for me to confirm because these biscuits don’t actually ever last long enough to start going stale in our house, we usually eat them within a few days.
-But on the occasions when I’ve made larger batches, the biscuits have kept well for at least a week, and should keep for longer than that.
+Well, this is actually a tricky one for me to confirm because these biscuits don’t actually ever last long enough to start going stale in our house, we usually eat them within a few days.
+But on the occasions when I’ve made larger batches, the biscuits have kept well for at least a week and should keep for longer than that.

-They do tend to soften over time, but if you want to crisp them back up you can put them on a tray in the oven on a low heat (100°C or so) to dry out some of the moisture and make them crunchy again.
+They do tend to soften over time, but if you want to crisp them back up you can put them on a tray in the oven on low heat (100°C or so) to dry out some of the moisture and make them crunchy again.

-But as with all baking, the best way to make sure it doesn’t go stale is to eat it now 😉
+But as with all baking, the best way to make sure it doesn’t go stale is to eat it right now 😉

 - 250g gluten free flour